Fife Coast Railway: Muiredge branch

 There was a colliery at Muiredge, immediately north of Buckhaven.
 It had earlier been worked by the Wemyss Estate but that had been given up.
 A new mineral company, Bowman and Cairns took a lease to develop the mine, and requested a railway connection.
-This short branch was provided, running south from the east end of Cameron Bridge station, authorised by an act of Parliament, the Leven and East of Fife Railway Act 1866 (29 & 30 Vict. c. clxvii) of 16 July 1866.
+This short branch was provided, running south from the east end of Cameron Bridge station, authorised by the Leven and East of Fife Railway Act 1866 (29 & 30 Vict. c. clxvii) of 16 July 1866.
 A public goods station was to be provided at Muiredge in addition, and a branch a mile and a half long to serve Methil docks, although this latter was never built.
 The Muiredge branch was steeply graded, and opened at the end of 1868.
 The public goods depot was named Muiredge Sidings Goods at first, but then Buckhaven from June 1878 and from 5 May 1887 Buckhaven (Old).
 Several additional colliery sidings were later made to the branch, although the Muiredge colliery itself installed a tramway direct to Methil Harbour and used that, horse-drawn at first, to ship the coal out direct.